 It was a thrill for Alan to produce and record his first album, No Part of Nothin'.
 The cast of players and singers on the project is incredible, with dozens of IBMA and GRAMMY® award wins and nominations among them.
 The list includes many of Alan’s musical heroes, including Sam Bush, Deryl Dodd, Kenny & Amanda Smith, Ron Stewart, Stephen Mougin, Gerald Jones, Greg Cahill, Ned Luberecki, Mike Bub, Randy Kohrs, Brad Davis, Nate Lee, Bobby Davis, and Steve Rhian.
 Alan is thankful to each of them for their support and amazing musical talents.

 Alan holds a bachelor's degree in bluegrass music from Glenville State College as well as an associate degree in bluegrass and certificate in audio recording from the Kentucky School of Bluegrass & Traditional Music.
-He's a proud graduate of the International Bluegrass Music Association (IBMA) Leadership Bluegrass program of 2009, served on the Leadership Bluegrass Planning Committee from 2010-2018, and served as the committee Chair from 2011-2014.
+He's a graduate of the International Bluegrass Music Association (IBMA) Leadership Bluegrass program of 2009, served on the Leadership Bluegrass Planning Committee from 2010-2018, and served as the committee Chair from 2011-2014.
 Alan received the IBMA Momentum Award for Industry Involvement in 2015, served on the IBMA board of directors from 2015-2019, and presently serves on the board of the IBMA Foundation.
 Alan enjoys playing some great old Gibson banjos, his Huber Banjo, his old American Standard basses, a Beard dobro, and other fine instruments.